JenieX/web-development-with-jonas/advanced-css-course/06-master-flexbox/README.md

 ### [`flex-basis`](https://developer.mozilla.org/en-US/docs/Web/CSS/flex-basis)

-The `flex-basis` CSS property sets the initial main size of a flex item.
+The `flex-basis` CSS property sets the initial main size (width by default) of a flex item.
 It sets the size of the content box unless otherwise set with `box-sizing`.

 Value: `auto` (default) | `<'width'>`

+Notes:

+- Should be used instead of the `width` property on flex items, and note that it would take priority over it.
+- If one value is set for `flex-grow` on all flex items while their content are not equal, there are [two cases](./flex-basis/index.html):
+  - If one width value is set for `flex-basis` on all flex items, they will grow equally.
+  - If the keyword `auto` is set for `flex-basis`, which is done by default, items will grow based on their content.

 ### [`order`](https://developer.mozilla.org/en-US/docs/Web/CSS/order)